apnadkarni/blt/doc/treeview.rst

    Displays an image.

 The data fields at each node can be displayed in tabular columns.
-By default, data fields are text box column You can control the color, font, etc. of each entry.
+By default, data fields are styled as text boxes.
+You can control the color, font, etc. of each entry.
 Any entry label or data field can be edited in-place.

 TREE DATA OBJECT
 ----------------